helto4real/glove80-keymaps/README_LOCAL_BUILDS.md

 Follow the following steps below:

-1. Make your customization's in the online keymap editor by first cloing the v40 version of Sunakus keymap.
+1. Make your customization's in the online keymap editor by first cloing the v42 (at this time RC) version of Sunakus keymap.
 2. Download and replace the `keymap.zmk` file
 3. Download and replace the keymap.json file (you will have to set `enable local config` in settings) and use download button.
 4. Do any customizations to the `.erb` files as fit.
 You can make your customizations easier to rebase using external files as example in this repo